chainloop-dev/chainloop/app/controlplane/README.md

 The service runtime configuration is implemented by using [kratos built-in config module](https://go-kratos.dev/en/docs/component/config/).

-Meaning that the configuration schema is defined at `internal/conf/conf.proto`.
+The configuration schema is defined at `api/conf.proto`.

 To regenerate it run:

 ```
-make config
+make api
 ```

 ### Update dependency injection